aurelia/skeleton-navigation/skeleton-typescript-netcoreapp-1.0-rc2/src/skeleton-navigation-typescript-vs/README.md

 in the IDE.

 >**Note:** This project requires the installation of the .Net Core SDK 1.0 RC2 as well as the .Net Core VS2015 Tooling Preview 1.
-They boyh may be found
+They both may be found
 [on the Microsoft](https://www.microsoft.com/net/core#windows) page.